microsoft/loop-invariant-gen-experiments/README.md

 Easiest way is to pull the docker image from dockerhub and run it.

 To do this, you need to have docker installed on your machine.
-To install docker, follow the instructions [here](https://docs.docker.com/install/).
+To install docker, follow the instructions at - [https://docs.docker.com/install/](https://docs.docker.com/install/).

 ```bash
 docker pull adkamath/loopy:latest